F1 staff leave Bahrain after petrol bomb

 Bahrain has been in turmoil, with almost daily protests, since a democracy movement erupted last year after popular uprisings in Egypt and Tunisia.

-Local authorities have said teams need not worry about their personal safety but John Yates, the former assistant commissioner of London's Metropolitan police who has been hired to oversee reform of Bahrain's police force and was at the meeting with Fernley, said there could be no guarantees.
+Local authorities have said teams need not worry about their personal safety but John Yates, the former assistant commissioner of London's Metropolitan police who has been hired to oversee reform of Bahrain's police force, said there could be no guarantees.

 "People say can we guarantee security.
 Of course we can't guarantee security.
 I'd be a fool to sit here and say that," he told the Guardian newspaper.